honored52/morph/README.md

     toggle.Text = Enabled and "Script: ON" or "Script: OFF" end)

+local espBtn = Instance.new("TextButton")
+espBtn.Size = UDim2.fromOffset(200, 40)
+espBtn.Position = UDim2.new(0, 10, 0, 110)
+espBtn.Text = "ESP: ON"
+espBtn.BackgroundColor3 = Color3.fromRGB(40,80,160)
+espBtn.TextColor3 = Color3.new(1,1,1)
+espBtn.Parent = MainPage

+Instance.new("UICorner", espBtn)

+espBtn.MouseButton1Click:Connect(function()
+    ESPEnabled = not ESPEnabled
+    espBtn.Text = ESPEnabled and "ESP: ON" or "ESP: OFF"

+    for char, data in pairs(ESPObjects) do
+        if data.hl then data.hl.Enabled = ESPEnabled end
+        if data.gui then data.gui.Enabled = ESPEnabled end
+    end
+end)

 -- ================= SOUND LOGIC (OPTIMIZED) =================
 local connected = {}